Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 Clothing

-In addition to the standard backpacking essentials, the 7,000′ elevation change requires preparation for everything from humid conditions in the fern forests of the canyon floor to chilled nights (even in summer) on the shores of the Rae Lakes.
-Plan on a temperature swing from 40 to 90 degrees over the course of your trip, and pack accordingly.
+In addition to the standard backpacking essentials, the 7,000′ elevation change requires preparation for everything from humid conditions in the fern forests of the canyon floor to chilled nights (even in summer) on the exposed shores of the Rae Lakes.

 Bear Canisters

-Bear canisters are mandatory (the ranger will ask to see yours, before you leave the trailhead).
+Bear canisters are mandatory on this trail.
+(The ranger will ask to see yours, before you leave the trailhead).
 If you don’t own one, you can rent from REI or similar stores.
-While there are bear lockers scattered along the loop, don’t rely on them, as finding space inside is not guaranteed.

 Water Filters

-Water is plentiful along the loop, but filtering is required.
-We like the LifeStraw gravity filter, but any quality water filter will do (the Katadyn gravity filter is a close second).
+We personally like the LifeStraw gravity filter, but any quality water filter will do (the Katadyn gravity filter is a close second for us).

-Where to Stay The Night Before
+Where to Stay The Night Before Your Hike

 Rae Lakes Loop Itinerary